rust-lang/book/src/ch17-02-concurrency-with-async.md

 generally be waiting on some *unknown* number of messages.
 In that case, we need to keep waiting until we determine that there are no more messages.

-That sounds like a good job for a loop!
-In synchronous code, we might use a `for` loop to process a sequence of items, regardless of how many items are in the loop.
+In synchronous code, we might use a `for` loop to process a sequence of items like this, regardless of how many items are in the loop.
 However, Rust does not yet have a way to write a `for` loop over an *asynchronous* series of items.
 Instead, we need to use a new kind of loop we haven’t seen before, the `while let` conditional loop.
 A `while let` loop is the loop version of the `if let` construct we saw back in Chapter 6.
-It continues as long as the condition it relies on is true.
+The loop while continue executing as long as the pattern matches.

 <!-- TODO: update text in ch.
 19 to account for our having introduced this. -->